Learn computer forensics with online courses and programs

-Computer forensics is a branch of forensics that addresses digital evidence and computer systems.
-Also called digital forensics, it addresses cybercrime by examining things like hard drives, operating systems, and cloud storage.
-Experts use computer forensics for both cybercrime and a number of civil proceedings, including data recovery and audit trails.
-A forensic analyst provides both information security and answers to legal issues.
-Digital forensics got started around the 1980s as personal computers became more common.
-With consumer access came a spike in criminal activity happening online.
-The field of computer forensics was born.
+Computer (aka digital) forensics is a branch of forensics that deals with digital evidence and computer systems.
+It is the process of collecting, analyzing, and preserving electronic evidence from hard drives, operating systems, and cloud storage, to investigate and prevent both cybercrime and other crimes.
+Experts can also use computer forensics in a number of civil proceedings, including data recovery and audit trails, and a forensic analyst provides both information security and answers to legal issues.

 Computer forensics requires a combination of technical skills, knowledge of legal procedures, and an analytical mindset.
 As cybercrimes and digital threats become more sophisticated, the role of computer forensics in security and law enforcement becomes increasingly important.